jitsi/handbook/docs/dev-guide/iframe.md

 }
 ```

-* **micError** - event notifications about Jitsi-Meet having failed to access the mic.
-The listener will receive an object with the following structure:
+* **`micError`** - provides event notifications about Jitsi-Meet issues with mic access.

+The listener receives an object with the following structure:

 ```javascript
 {
     type: string, // A constant representing the overall type of the error.